bpampel/bpampel.github.io/content/_index.md

 ---
-title: "Benjamin Pampel"
+title: "Benjamin Trummer"
-date: 2023-03-10T10:06:07+01:00
+date: 2025-07-24
 draft: false
 ---

-I'm a physicist currently working as researcher at the sustainable energy grids group of the [Fraunhofer IIS](https://www.iis.fraunhofer.de/) in Nürnberg.
+I'm a physicist currently working as researcher at the Optimization group of the [Fraunhofer IIS](https://www.iis.fraunhofer.de/) in Nürnberg.

+My current projects mostly deal with distribution networks (water, heat) and using methods from mathematical optimization like nonlinear mixed-integer programming.
+See [here](https://www.scs.fraunhofer.de/de/referenzen/netzsteuerung-trinkwasserversorgung.html) for a short website on the "aKtIv" project, where we try to develop methods for more efficient and resilient control of fresh water networks.

 My previous research at the [MPI-P](https://www.mpip-mainz.mpg.de/) in Mainz focused on developing new computational methods to better understand soft matter phenomena.